arshemii/detection_on_cpu/README.md

 ----------------------------------------------------------------
 ## How to use:
 &nbsp;&nbsp; 1. you should have installed OpenCV, OpenVino runtime, pyrealsense2, scipy, and numpy.
-It is better to install pyrealsense2 on ubunto not newer than 22.04
+It is better to install pyrealsense2 on ubunto not newer than 22.04 <br>
 &nbsp;&nbsp; 1.1.
-You can use
+You can use <br>
 &nbsp;&nbsp; 2.
-Clone this repository and cd detection_on_cpu
+Clone this repository and cd detection_on_cpu <br>
 &nbsp;&nbsp; 3.
-Open a terminal inside the cloned repository or run:
+Open a terminal inside the cloned repository or run: <br>
 ```markdown
 cd path/to/cloned/repo